-This paper treats the asymptotic behavior of random subgraph counts in the random-connection model (RCM), which is used to model physical systems in e.g. wireless networks, complex networks, and statistical mechanics.
+This paper treats the asymptotic behavior of random subgraph counts in the random-connection model, which is used to model physical systems in e.g. wireless networks, complex networks, and statistical mechanics.
 Our approach relies on the study of cumulant growth rates as the intensity of the underlying Poisson point process tends to infinity.

 The distributional approximation of subgraph counts has attracted significant interest in the random graph literature.
 In \cite{rucinski}, conditions for the asymptotic normality of renormalized subgraph counts have been obtained in the Erd{\H o}s-R\'enyi random graph model \cite{ER,G}.
 In \cite[Chapter~3]{penrosebk}, non-quantitative central limit theorems have been obtained for subgraph and component counts on random geometric graphs.
-Rates of normal convergence with respect to the Kolmogorov distance have been obtained for certain random functionals on random geometric graphs in \cite{schulte} using Poisson U-statistics, see also \cite{lachiezerey4} for the use of stabilizing functionals.
+Rates of normal convergence with respect to the Kolmogorov distance have been obtained for certain random functionals on random geometric graphs in \cite{schulte} using Poisson $U$-statistics, see also \cite{lachiezerey4} for the use of stabilizing functionals.

 In the Erd{\H o}s-R\'enyi setting, those results have been made more precise in \cite{BKR} by the derivation of convergence rates in the Wasserstein distance via the Stein method.
-They have also been strengthened in \cite{reichenbachsAoP} using the Kolmogorov distance in the case of triangle counts, and in \cite{PS2} in the case of general subgraphs $G$.
+They have also been strengthened in the Kolmogorov distance for triangle counts in \cite{reichenbachsAoP}, and for general subgraph counts in \cite{PS2}.
 The case of triangles has also been treated in \cite{roellin2} by the {S}tein-{T}ikhomirov method, which has been extended to general subgraphs in \cite{rednos}.
 In \cite{khorunzhiy}, the counts of line ($X$-model) and cycles ($Y$-model) in discrete Erd{\H o}s-R\'enyi models have been analyzed via the asymptotic behavior of their cumulants.

-The random connection-model is a natural generalization of the Erd\H os-R\'enyi random graph in which vertices are randomly located and can be connected with location-dependent probabilities $H(x,y)\in [0,1]$.
-Recently, a Central Limit Theorem has been derived in \cite{can2022} for the counts of induced subgraphs in the random-connection model under certain stabilization and moment conditions.
+The random-connection model is a natural generalization of the Erd\H os-R\'enyi random graph in which vertices are randomly located and can be connected with location-dependent probabilities $H(x,y)\in [0,1]$.
 Obtaining normal approximation error bounds in the random-connection model with a general $[0,1]$-valued random connection function is more difficult due to the additional layer of complexity coming from the randomness of vertex locations.